1stZorua/BiddyGo-Frontend/README.md

 BiddyGo is an auction platform that provides a seamless and enjoyable experience for both buyers and sellers.
 With BiddyGo, you can discover a wide range of unique items, participate in auctions, and connect with a vibrant community of auction enthusiasts.

+## Figma Design
+The design of BiddyGo focuses on a clean, user-friendly interface to enhance the auction experience.
+For detailed design elements, please refer to the [Figma design](https://www.figma.com/design/TYC4TFBXDED7K0N80rLZvq/BiddyGo-High-fidelity?node-id=0%3A1&t=bMG9zBrtGFbnhhVy-1).

 ## Features

 - Explore diverse auctions for collectibles, comics, art, fashion, and more.